Sounding alarm on China, Japan and U.S. vow to collaborate more on defence | Technology

 Jeffrey Hornung, a Japanese security policy expert at the Rand Corporation, a U.S.-backed think tank, said while options for Japan to use force are realistically limited, a Taiwan emergency would be one potential scenario that Japan could deem as threatening its survival.
 "There is no coded messaging here," Hornung said.

-"China is the challenge and they said as much, then detailed all the ways the alliance is determined to work to counter its destabilizing activities."
+"China is the challenge and they said as much, then detailed all the ways the alliance is determined to work to counter its destabilising activities."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)